A Normal Part of Aging

 How Is Gray Hair Different?

-Gray hair is not as thick as hair with natural color because the outermost part of the hair shaft, the cuticle, is thinner than hair with pigment.
+Gray hair is not as thick as hair with natural color.
+That's because the outermost part of the hair shaft, the cuticle, is thinner than hair with pigment.
 Without this protection, gray hair does not have protection against ultraviolet rays, water, chemicals, humidity, and heat styling.
 This makes gray hair more coarse, dry, and stiff than naturally colored hair.
 Grey hair is more susceptible to damage from ultraviolet (UV) rays than brown hair.
 Stylists find that gray hair is more difficult to get to hold a permanent or temporary set.
 Gray hair is more resistant to taking on artificial hair color than blonde, brown, black, and red shades of hair.
 Does your gray hair look limp and thin?
 Ask your stylist about special shampoos, haircuts, and hairstyles to make your hair appear fuller and more voluminous.
 Discuss which type of hair color would flatter your skin tone and hair type.

 Tame Wild Hair